 The Queensland Training Information Services (QTIS) website provides comprehensive information on all apprenticeships and traineeships that are approved in Queensland, including the priority level and government contribution.

-Information on how to become a User Choice pre-qualified supplier.
+Information on how to become a pre-approved supplier to be able to provide funded training under the User Choice program.

 Funding and pricing